Crouch End hairdesser told off for bin breach - while Haringey Council officers unlawfully park in disabled bay

 A “ridiculous” fine issued to a Crouch End hairdresser for leaving a bin bag out an hour and 40 minutes early has been withdrawn by Haringey Council after its officers reprimanded the salon while unlawfully parked in a disabled bay.

-Officers from the council’s fly-tipping team visited the salon on September 28 to outline how the law had been broken - but they did so having parked in a disabled space.
+Officers from the council’s fly-tipping team visited the hairdresser 11 days later to outline how the law had been broken – but they did so having parked in a disabled space.

 One of the officers took off their mask as they spoke to the hairdresser – despite the salon requiring all clients to wear one inside its premises.